What Comes First? Sell Your Old Home or Buy a New One?

 - The longer the chain the greater the risk of it falling apart (or delays happening).

-- If you have the luxury to choose whom you buy from or sell to, favor the party that is chain-free or very close to the end of the chain.
+- If you have the luxury to choose whom you buy from or sell to, favour the party that is chain-free or very close to the end of the chain.

 - When accepting an offer on your house, make sure your estate agent not only checks the position of your buyer’s sale but also the linked sales below them – a proper ‘old school’ estate agent won’t need asking.